PSYCHOLOGY FIELD PLACEMENT

 Available as ElectiveNo

-Prerequisites Must be enrolled in one of the following courses: Bachelor of Psychological Science (SBPS) or Bachelor of Psychology (Honours) (SHP) or a double degree that includes the Bachelor of Psychological Science, such as Bachelor of Laws/Bachelor of Psychological Science (LWLPYB) or Bachelor of Criminology/Bachelor of Psychological Science (LZCPY) or Bachelor of Cybersecurity/Bachelor of Psychological Science (SZCYPS)Must have passed PSY1HPM and PSY2PRM and PSY2COG and approval by Subject Coordinator
+Prerequisites Must be enrolled in one of the following courses: Bachelor of Psychological Science (SBPS) or Bachelor of Psychology (Honours) (SHP) or a double degree that includes the Bachelor of Psychological Science, such as HZNPS or Bachelor of Laws/Bachelor of Psychological Science (LWLPYB) or Bachelor of Criminology/Bachelor of Psychological Science (LZCPY) or Bachelor of Cybersecurity/Bachelor of Psychological Science (SZCYPS)Must have passed PSY1HPM and PSY2PRM and PSY2COG and approval by Subject Coordinator

 Quota Management StrategyN/A

 Quota-conditions or rulesN/A

 Special conditionsThere is a limited number of places available for this subject due to the need for students to have successfully obtained a placement at a fieldwork location approved by the Subject Coordinator.
 Students will need to be accepted into a placement and fulfill the requirements of the specific placement; this process normally involves submitting an application and completing an interview at the placement site.
 Placements require current Police Check and Working with Children check and where indicated a current & valid drivers licence.

 Minimum credit point requirementN/A